warmcat/libwebsockets/READMEs/README.lwsws.md

 	        }]
 	       }

-2) When using a cgi:// protcol origin at a mountpoint, you may also give cgi environment variables specific to the mountpoint like this
+2) When using a cgi:// protocol origin at a mountpoint, you may also give cgi environment variables specific to the mountpoint like this
 ```
 	       {
 	        "mountpoint": "/git",